Making disks available on your own machine

 //home.fi.muni.cz/data-login

-, in the case of NFS
+, in case of NFS

 home.fi.muni.cz:/export/usrdata/login